Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 These planning tips for smart car camping will also minimize your chore list and leave you plenty of time for knocking off those day hikes on your bucket list.

-Let's start with what's really important:
+Let's start with what's really important for a great car camping trip:

 Then fill it with all of the things you will be reaching for when it's time to put a meal on the picnic table at your campsite.